 To get started:

 - In the FireHydrant left nav, expand Service Catalog.
 From the subsections, select Services.
 This opens a list of your existing services.

 - Click Catalog Settings, then Create catalog setting.

 - Enter a name and description of the service.

 - In the Provider field, choose API Only.

 - In the format field, select the format of the .yaml file (Backstage or OpsLevel) you want to send with your cURL request.

 - Next, you are returned to the Catalog settings page.
 The catalog you just added will appear in the list on this page.
 Click the name of your new catalog; this returns you to the Edit catalog settings page. for the API endpoint where you can post your data.

 You can base your cURL request for service ingestion on the following example.
-Note that this example is formatted in Backstage; to send OpsLevel, be sure to change your request format accordingly.
+Note that this example is using a Backstage Component definition.
+To send OpsLevel, be sure to change your request format accordingly.